closerdao/tdf-game-guide/01_introduction/faq.md

 No special skills required to start!
 You'll learn as you participate.
 Bring curiosity, openness, and willingness to contribute.

 ### How long can I be involved?
 The TDF community is ongoing.
 People can engage for days, weeks, or years depending on their level of interest and commitment.
+Staying requires "playing the game" - active participation in community life.

-## 🔄 PARTICIPATION
+## 🔄 Participation

 ### How do I get involved?
 Book a stay at TDF, complete the arrival process, and begin contributing to the community.
 See [Getting Started](getting_started.md) for details.